Tailoring Artificial Neural Networks for Optimal Learning: Results

-The success of ESN in tasks such as forecasting time-series comes from the ability of its reservoir in retaining memory of previous inputs\cite{cui2012architecture}.
+The success of ESN in tasks such as forecasting time-series comes from the ability of its reservoir to retain memory of previous inputs\cite{cui2012architecture}.
 In ESN literature, this is quantified by the memory capacity defined as follows\cite{jaeger2001short}: